Keyboard shortcuts

 Note on fetch depth: When using --local-path (hybrid mode), Releasaurus reads commit history and tags directly from the local clone.
 Most CI systems shallow-clone by default, which will cause missing commits or tags.
 Configure your CI checkout for full depth when using --local-path.
 Platform-specific instructions are in each section below.

-GitHub Actions & Gitea Actions
+GitHub Actions, Gitea Actions & Forgejo Actions

 GitLab CI